 - The car will drive you to the hotels.
-End of a 1-day tour of Cu Lao Cham.
+The 1-day tour of Cu Lao Cham will end.

-Many local companies often organize the join group tour, especially for Vietnamese people.
-Thus, the quality of trip and tour guides is different from the requests of foreigners.
-If you want a private tour to get more comfortable to explore Cham Island, please mention your need when you book a tour.
+Many local companies organize the join group tours, especially for Vietnamese people.
+Thus, the quality of trips and tour guides is different from the requests of foreigners.
+If you want a private tour to get more comfortable in exploring Cham Island, please mention your need when you book a tour.
 Or, you can tell Vietnamdrive to support this activity.

 Vienamdrive spent a lot of time giving you the best information about Cham Island and the ways to visit it.
 If you find this article helpful, please share it.
 Or, if you have any ideas (even correct and update any information), please tell us by leaving your comments or email to us.
 Thank you!